availproject/metamask-snap-avail/README.md

 Avail welcomes contributors from every background and skill level.
 Our mission is to build a community that's not only welcoming and friendly but also aligned with the best development practices.
 Interested in contributing to this project?
 Whether you've spotted an issue, have improvement ideas, or want to add new features, we'd love to have your input.
 Simply open a GitHub issue or submit a pull request to get started.

 1. Before asking any questions regarding how the project works, please read through all the documentation and install the project on your own local machine to try it and understand how it works.
-Please ask your questions in open channels (Github and [Telegram](https://t.me/avail_uncharted/5)).
+Please ask your questions in open channels Github and <a href='https://t.me/avail_uncharted/5' target='_blank'>[Telegram]</a>.

 2. To work on an issue, first, get approval from a maintainer or team member.
 You can request to be assigned by commenting on the issue in GitHub.
 This respects the efforts of others who may already be working on the same issue.
 Unapproved PRs may be declined.